 From Unboxing Invitations to Interactive Eats, Couples Are Celebrating Their Love Story by Creating Memorable Experiences for Guests

-NEW YORK–(BUSINESS WIRE)–Today, The Knot shares its annual list of the freshest wedding statements for 2019.
+NEW YORK–Today, The Knot shares its annual list of the freshest wedding statements for 2019.
+Obviously, no wedding would be complete without Suffolk Wedding Photographers, the dress, and the perfect venue but each year, new trends and themes will bubble up in popularity.
+If you’re in the wedding industry then it’s important you know all about these trends and capitalize on them.
 Expect couples to incorporate details that show off their personalities and unique love stories, making bold statements throughout their entire wedding celebration.
 From custom-crafted invitations and full olfactory experiences that delight the senses and keep the memory of the day alive, to colorful smoke bomb exits and unexpected live entertainment, wedding guests will be immersed in thoughtful details and memorable moments to talk about and share.

 “Today’s weddings are all about creating an event to remember-for both the couple and their guests.
 From the wedding cake to the late-night eats, the invitations and the escort cards, there are dozens of opportunities to personalize the details and create unforgettable experiences,” said Kristen Maxwell Cooper, editor in chief of The Knot.
 “Our team is dedicated to helping couples plan their wedding every step of the way.
 We can’t wait for 2019 weddings and all the thoughtful ingredients each couple will infuse into their celebration.”

 9 Wedding Details The Knot Is Loving for 2019